 The purpose of the Guidelines is to establish what is considered best practice in all aspects of assessment of student performance.
 It is expected that these guidelines will normally be complied with, and any variation from recommended practice should be justifiable.

 The Guidelines apply to all staff and students of the University of Otago.

-Assessment - any testing, marking, examining or evaluating of students' performance, whether of not it counts towards the final grade for any paper or other course component.|
+|Assessment||Any testing, marking, examining or evaluating of students' performance, whether or not it counts towards the final grade for any paper or other course component.|

-|Criterion-referenced assessment - Students’ performance is assessed against stated objectives and expected standards.|
+|Criterion-referenced assessment||Assessment of student performance against stated objectives and expected standards.|

-Formative assessment - Assessment intended to help students to improve their learning and academic performance.|
+|Formative assessment||Assessment intended to help students to improve their learning and academic performance.|

-Summative assessment - Assessment in which student performance is graded and marks count towards the final marks for a paper and the award of a degree.
+|Summative assessment||Assessment in which student performance is graded and marks count towards the final marks for a paper and the award of a degree.
 Summative assessment may also be formative, particularly if feedback on work is provided.|

-Internal assessment - All components of assessment that contribute to a final grade but which are not derived from performance in a final examination.|
+|Internal assessment||All components of assessment that contribute to a final grade but which are not derived from performance in a final examination.|

 |Validity of an assessment||The extent to which an assessment fulfils its intended purpose(s), such as fairly measuring what it sets out to measure, guiding student learning, and motivating student learning activity.|

-Terms - The fulfilment of certain specified conditions, such as attending classes or completing oral, written or practical work, before a student may sit a final examination and/or be deemed to have met requirements for completing a paper.|
+|Terms||The fulfilment of certain specified conditions, such as attending classes or completing oral, written or practical work, before a student may sit a final examination and/or be deemed to have met requirements for completing a paper.|

 |Paper co-ordinator||An academic staff member who is responsible for co-ordinating the organisation of a paper and the efforts of staff members involved in the paper.|

-Marker/examiner - a person who marks questions for written or oral examinations or other assignments or who undertakes the assessment of theses, dissertations, research essays, research projects, or similar works required for degrees and diplomas.|
+|Marker/examiner||A person who marks questions for written or oral examinations or other assignments or who undertakes the assessment of theses, dissertations, research essays, research projects, or similar works required for degrees and diplomas.|

-Moderator - an appropriately qualified person appointed to check on the standards of summative and formative assessment for any paper or groups of papers or other course components in order to maintain equity and academic standards.|
+|Moderator||An appropriately qualified person appointed to check on the standards of assessment for any paper or groups of papers or other course components in order to maintain equity and academic standards.|

-External moderation - a check carried out by a Moderator who is not employed by the University.|
+|External moderation||A check of assessment carried out by a Moderator who is not employed by the University.|